-Adrian Brody rose to fame when portraying celebrated Polish-born and Jewish pianist Wladyslaw Szpilman in Nazi-occupied Warshaw in Roman Polanski’s “The Pianist” (2002).
-Beginning in 1939 (based on Wladyslaw Szpilman’s own memoirs, published in 1946), he had to attempt trying to survive the destruction of the city’s ghetto and the Holocaust during World War II.
+Adrien Brody (b.
+1973) rose to fame when portraying celebrated Polish-born and Jewish pianist Wladyslaw Szpilman in Nazi-occupied Warshaw in Roman Polanski’s “The Pianist” (2002).
+Beginning in 1939 (based on Wladyslaw Szpilman’s own memoirs, published in 1946), he tried to survive the destruction of the city’s ghetto and the Holocaust during World War II.

-Debuting at age 15 in a TV movie “Home at Last” (1988), he was picked up by Woody Allen a year later to appear in “New York Stories”.
-From there he gradually moved to the top, joined the Hollywood A list, played all sorts of different characters, and now his films vary from critically acclaimed dramas (including “Detachment” , “Third Person” ) to well made and highly commercial successes (“King Kong” , ‘Predators” ) which are rewarding and done in good taste.
+Debuting at age fifteen in a TV movie “Home at Last” (1988), he was picked up by Woody Allen a year later to appear in “New York Stories.”
+From there, he gradually moved to the top, joined the Hollywood A list, played all sorts of different characters.
+Now, his films vary from critically acclaimed dramas (including “Detachment” , “Third Person” ) to well made and highly commercial successes (“King Kong” , ‘Predators” ) which are rewarding and done in good taste.
 Switching from leading to occasionally supporting roles, he handles it all beautifully and knowledgeable, often inspiring his audience.

 During the Film Festival Oostende (Belgium), Mr. Brody, often praised for many of his powerful performances, came over to present his latest film “Third Person” (2013), a Belgian-American co-production directed by Paul Haggis, and in Ostend’s prestigious Thermae Palace Hotel, he showed up for a press conference.

 When he entered the conference room, it became pretty quiet until, finally, the first reporter broke the ice.

 Mr. Brody, how did you get involved in “Third Person”?